entdec/satis/app/components/satis/tabs/component.md

     | preferences
 ```

 satis.tabs takes an optional "group" parameter and is :main by default.
+So you could do:
+`satis.tabs group: :second`